 While porcelain bakweare is oven safe, you probably shouldn’t trust that your porcelain coffee cup will survive a stay in the oven

 Metal is a tremendously resilient material and is well-suited to the conditions of an oven.
-Mugs made of metal are often packed into camping gear as a versatile vessel in the great outdoors.
+Metal mugs are often packed into camping gear as a versatile vessel in the great outdoors.
 Drinking from a stainless steel mug is a unique mouth experience and may not be for everyone.

 While metal is extremely oven-safe, there are some additional considerations to using this material.
 A metal mug transferred from the oven will be extremely hot.
 Metal conducts heat very efficiently and must be handled with extreme care when taking it out of the oven.